Visual perception is an essential skill that should be developed during the early years of a child’s life.

 - Visual Closure: Recognizing whole shapes from partial views, aiding in reading fluency, especially of sight words.

-Concentrating on developing your child’s visual perception will go a long way to school readiness and building early writing and pre-reading skills.
+Focusing on developing your child’s visual perception will greatly support school readiness and build early writing and pre-reading skills.

 12 Visual Perception Activities and Games